Fever-Wits/phaim/LENS-OPERATING-INSTRUCTIONS.md

 4. Check compatibility: do selected lenses contradict?
 If yes, sequence them or pick the more central one.

 5. Apply.

 ---

+## Part 7a: Recognising and resolving conflicts between lenses
+Part 7 step 4 says "if selected lenses contradict, sequence them or pick the more central one."
+This part explains how to recognise a conflict before application and how to decide which resolution applies.

+Three types of conflict:

+Type 1 — direct procedural conflict.
+One lens instructs "do X"; another instructs "do not do X." Example: Chesterton's Fence instructs "do not remove before articulating why it exists"; a lens that instructs "simplify by removing the redundant" contradicts it directly.
+Recognised by reading the procedures — if two procedures require opposing actions on the same object, they are in direct conflict.

+Type 2 — attention conflict.
+The two lenses require attention to be directed at incompatible targets simultaneously.
+Example: Polarizing Focus requires narrowing to one focal target; Holonic Kaleidoscope requires holding all scales of a system in view at once.
+Both are legitimate, but they cannot operate in the same moment — one cancels the other.
+Recognised by reading the triggers — if two lenses describe exclusive attention modes, they are in attention conflict.

+Type 3 — epistemic-mode conflict.
+One lens requires a generative, divergent mode; another requires an analytical, convergent mode.
+Example: Kaleidoscope Trigger requires divergent question generation without filtering; Completeness Oracle requires strict verification against criteria.
+Both can be used in sequence, but not simultaneously.
+Recognised by reading the output shape — if two lenses describe different kinds of output, they are in mode conflict.

+How to resolve each type:

+Type 1 (procedural): pick one, discard the other for this problem.
+"More central" here means: which lens addresses the primary question of the problem?
+If the problem is "this function seems redundant, should I remove it?", Chesterton's Fence is central (it guards exactly this case).
+If the problem is "the code is unnecessarily complex, how do I simplify?", the simplification lens is central.
+The discarded lens may still apply to a different problem — discarding is local to this decomposition.

+Type 2 (attention): sequence, not simultaneous.
+Apply the first, complete it, release the attention, apply the second.
+Part 10a already describes this pattern for Polarizing Focus — Kaleidoscope Trigger → Polarizing Focus → Completeness Oracle.
+The sequencing is not a retreat from simultaneous holding; it is the only option for attention-conflict cases.

+Type 3 (mode): apply in phases.
+Kaleidoscope Trigger first (divergent generation), then Completeness Oracle (convergent verification).
+This is the natural order of Puzzle Lens — divergent phase precedes convergent phase.
+The two lenses are not in competition; they are consecutive stages of one workflow.

+Defining "more central":

+A central lens addresses the primary question of the problem.
+The primary question is the one whose answer determines whether the remaining questions matter.

+Operational test: if the lens returns "no" (or its negative result), does the problem stop entirely?
+If yes, the lens is central.
+If the problem continues regardless, the lens is supporting.

+Example: problem is "should I publish this draft?".
+Questions are: does the argument hold (Counterfactual Failure Test)? is it clearly written (Cold Read)? did I miss a major objection (Red Teaming)? is the tone right (Psychologist's Lens)?
+If the argument does not hold, the other questions do not matter — publication does not happen.
+Counterfactual Failure Test is therefore central; the others are supporting.

+---